AntJanus/SimpleSafe-Application/readme.txt

+NOTE: This is obviously deprecated and unsafe to use

 This is the official SimpleSafe Application Repository with the official, fully released code.
 In a previous repository, I mentioned the change of salt.